More people down with flu - but it's normal for this time of year

-SINGAPORE - The Wuhan outbreak, caused by a still unidentified virus, has heightened anxiety levels among people here as a higher number of people come down with influenza and the common cold.
+SINGAPORE - The Wuhan outbreak, caused by a still unidentified virus, has heightened anxiety levels among people in Singapore as a higher number of people come down with influenza and the common cold.

-But this is a normal phenomena at this time of the year, and nothing to worry about, said Dr Shawn Vasoo, acting clinical director of the National Centre for Infectious diseases (NCID).
+But the trend in Singapore is a normal phenomenon at this time of the year, and nothing to worry about, said Dr Shawn Vasoo, acting clinical director of the National Centre for Infectious diseases (NCID).

 He also gave the assurance that it is not the result of a new bug that has surfaced.
 He said: "Our National Public Health Laboratory sub-types and monitors Influenza virus strains in Singapore."

-According to Ministry of Health (MOH), four out of five flu cases here are caused by the A(H1N1) virus.
+According to Ministry of Health (MOH), four out of five flu cases in Singapore are caused by the A(H1N1) virus.
 This virus overtook the B virus last month in the number of infections it caused.
 Earlier in the year, it was the A(H3N2) that was prominent.

 The current flu vaccine protects against all three strains.